browserengineering/book/book/chrome.md

 Now that we are navigating between pages all the time, it\'s easy to get a little lost and forget what web page you\'re looking at.
-Browsers solve this issue by with an address bar that shows the URL.
+Browsers solve this issue with an address bar that shows the URL.
 Let\'s implement a little address bar ourselves.

 The idea is to reserve the top 60 pixels of the canvas and then draw